teradici/pcoip-agent-azure-templates/azure/README.md

 * Click *Resource groups*, find the resource group you created during deployment, and select it.
 * Click the *Public IP address* resource (named *pcoip-agent-pip*) to obtain the IP address.

-From the Teradici PCoIP client, enter the IP address to establish a connection to the Teradici PCoIP agent you deployed on Azure.
+From the Teradici PCoIP client, establish a connection to the virtual machine with the Teradici PCoIP agent you deployed on Azure:
+* Launch the PCoIP client and enter the IP address obtained above in the *Host Address* field, and click **Next**.
+* Enter the *Admin User* and *Password* credentials created above and login to the virtual machine.
+* You now have access to a PCoIP cloud-delivered desktop.

+### Known Issue(s)
+* Intial connections to a newly deployed Teradici PCoIP **Graphics** agent, in Windowed mode, may result in a black screen.
+To clear the black screen, resize the window or connect in Full Screen mode.

 ## Delete the PCoIP Agent